A topic from the subject of Theoretical Chemistry in Chemistry.

 Advantages:

-- Wide range of applications in various fields
+• Wide range of applications across various fields of chemistry and materials science.

 Quantum Chemistry Experiment: Electron Diffraction of Helium